Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: Generalization to other variables

 As the cut angle detuning increases (decreases), the angle between the two down-converted beams increases (decreases).
 The cut angle must be large enough to introduce a transverse phase mismatch that can be tuned by adjusting the beam waists, using our purity condition Eq.~(\ref{Eq:W_s}).
 At small values of $\theta_j$ (for $j=s,i$), Eq.~(\ref{Eq:W_s}) can only be satisfied for large pump spectral bandwidths.

-Looking beyond experimental logistics, an increase in pump spectral bandwidth decreases $\mathcal{R}$.
+Looking beyond experimental logistics, increasing the pump spectral bandwidth decreases $\mathcal{R}$.
 A larger cut angle will introduce a more substantial Poynting vector walk-off.
 This will make our approximation of negligible walk-off between Eq.~(\ref{Eq:walk_off}) and Eq.~(\ref{Eq:Mode_function}) inaccurate.
 Generally, greater walk-off will negatively impact $\eta$ and $\mathcal{R}$ due to less beam overlap inside the crystal (thus, the issue also worsens with greater crystal length).

-In tuning the cut angle, it is also important to remember that one is also altering $d_{eff}$, the refractive indices, and the phase mismatch.
-We considered a cut angle detuning of $1.5^{\circ}$ (which produces a full external angle of $\approx12^{\circ}$ between signal and idler beams), which results in the walk-off angle of the pump beam only growing by $0.078^{\circ}$ (or $1.83\%$ of the collinear pump walk-off, which occurs for a $4.21^{\circ}$ cut angle).
-We have found, through simulation, that including the walk-off term only results in a $\approx 0.3\%$ difference in the overall joint count rate.
+In tuning the cut angle, it is also important to remember that $d_{eff}$, the refractive indices, and the phase mismatch vary.
+We considered a cut angle detuning of $2.2^{\circ}$, which results in the walk-off angle of the pump beam only growing by $0.111^{\circ}$ (or $2.63\%$ of the collinear pump walk-off).
+We find that including the walk-off term results in a small ($<1\%$) difference in the overall joint count rate.
 This indicates that, for our chosen value of crystal cut angle, the spatial walk-off has a negligible effect on the system.
-In contrast, a larger cut angle will have a more dramatic negative effect.
+In contrast, a larger cut angle or a longer crystal will experience a more noticeable negative effect.

+When increasing the crystal length, we continually adjust the optimal down-converted beam waists $W_{0,s}$ to maintain high purity.
+We write the JSA in terms of its length-dependent terms as

+where $\mathcal{N}$ includes length-independent constants.
+Next, we consider perfect phase matching (at the center frequency of the ideal filters, $\Delta k_z = 0$) and drop the constants, yielding

+Looking at the (approximate) purity maximization condition [Eq.~(\ref{Eq:W_s})], $W_{0,s}$ scales approximately linearly with $L$.
+The coefficients $A$ and $C$ scale as $1/W_{0,s}^2$, and thus as $1/L^2$.
+Therefore, we finally approximate the JSA as

-For an increasing crystal length, $\mathcal{R}$ rises and falls as expected for an imperfectly phase-matched SPDC setup \cite{boyd}.
-The heralding efficiency, however, decreases with greater crystal length.
-This is because the purity condition [Eq.~(\ref{Eq:W_s})] will require a larger $W_{0,s}$, which leads to a lower $\mathcal{R}$ and a lower $\eta$ (in agreeance with \cite{Guilbert}).
+These approximations make it clear that, for increasing $L$ starting at zero, $\mathcal{R}$ [which scales as $S(L)$ with length] rises and then falls after the inflection point where the exponential overtakes the polynomial factor.
+This goes against what we typically expect for a phase-matched interaction \cite{boyd}, $\mathcal{R} \sim L^2$.
+The heralding efficiency also decreases with greater crystal length, which is also due to the larger $W_{0,s}$ required for a longer crystal (in agreement with \cite{Guilbert}).
 A longer crystal also means less beam spatial overlap in the crystal, eventually making our approximation of Eq.~(\ref{Eq:walk_off}) for negligible walk-off inaccurate.